CHN-beta/ovito/doc/manual/reference/file_formats/input/lammps_dump.rst

 - LAMMPS can perform 2d and 3d simulations (see `dimension <https://docs.lammps.org/dimension.html>`__ command) and OVITO can also treat a system as either two- or three-dimensional (see :ref:`scene_objects.simulation_cell`).
 However, the dimensionality of a simulation is not encoded in the dump file.
 OVITO assumes that the simulation is two-dimensional if the dump file contains no z-coordinates.
 You can override this after import if necessary.

+.. _file_formats.input.lammps_dump.python:

+Python parameters
+"""""""""""""""""

+The file reader accepts the following optional keyword parameters in a Python call to the :py:func:`~ovito.io.import_file` or :py:meth:`~ovito.pipeline.FileSource.load` functions.

+.. py:function:: import_file(location, columns = None, sort_particles = False, **kwargs)
+  :noindex:

+  :param columns: A list of OVITO particle property names, one for each data column in the dump file.
+Overrides the mapping
+                  that otherwise gets set up automatically as described above.
+List entries may be set to ``None`` to skip individual file columns during parsing.
+  :type columns: list[str|None] or None
+  :param sort_particles: Makes the file reader reorder the loaded particles before passing them to the pipeline.
+                         Sorting is based on the values of the ``Particle Identifier`` property loaded from the dump file.
+  :type sort_particles: bool